Exploring Ostuni Italy: Top Things to do in Puglia’s White City

 You’ll find a number of restaurants and bars whose terraces spill out onto the piazza, the Colonna di Sant’Oronzo, an 18th Century monument to Ostuni’s Saint as well as the grandiose Palazzo Municipale.

-There really is nothing more quintessentially Italian than enjoying this spacious Piazza, probably one of the most beautiful in Puglia.
+There really is nothing more quintessentially Italian than enjoying this spacious piazza, probably one of the most beautiful in Puglia.

 In the evening the square fills with locals and tourists alike, enjoying the warm evening and sipping wine or spritz.
 You might also be able to catch some local street performers or musicians.